RamonLiao/Web_Apps/Widgets/File Uploader/README.md

     ```

     3-2.
 If data is needed to be selected or searched based on content, the dataset can be grouped by columns and be stored discretely in different clusters (database).
 A cluster can reference another cluster to create a relation.
 The bonding of reference can simulate the behaviour of relational database.

     ```
     |----- Cluster Manage : file info, file columns info
     |----- Cluster 1 : file data (column A, column B, column C, ...), ref (Cluster 2)
     |----- Cluster 2 : file data (column x, column y, column z, ...), ref (Cluster 3)
     |----- ...
     ```

+4.  **[Estimate Time]**
+    In usual, estimate time should be adjusted dynamically based on internet speed (upload, not download) and the file size which is waiting for upload.
+Unless we indeedly upload a data to server and execute the runtimes, it is not easy to get the internet speed.

+    Possible solution:

+    4-1.
+Upload 10 MB data to MongoDB and calculate the runtimes.
+Once the upload completes, delete the data immediately.

+    (In RDBMS, this behaviour may result in commit/rollback issues.
+It is unsure that MongoDb has the similar issue or not. )

+    4-2.
+Download a small-sized file from MongoDB (or other WebSite), calculate the runtimes, and get the runtimes multiplied by 10 as upload time.

+    In usual, uppload speeds for home internet are often about 1/10th of the speed of your download speed.